Ebram-Barsoum/js-weather-app/README.md

 ### Features:

 ```
-- Decting user location automatically
+- Detecting user location automatically using geolocation api
 - Searching for location to know it's weather
-- Displaying the weather of today and two other days
+- Displaying the weather of the current day and two other days
 ```